Nesting Particle Filters for Experimental Design in Dynamical Systems: Inside-Out SMC 2 SMC²

 \subsection{Approximating the Filtered Posterior}

 A \emph{bootstrap} particle filter samples particles from the transition density and weights them using the potential function~\citep[][Section 10.3]{chopin2020introduction}.
-In our non-Markovian model, this would imply sampling from the marginal dynamics $p_\phi(z_t \mid z_{0:t-1})$,~\eqref{eq:marginal_dynamics}, and evaluating the potential function $g_t(z_{0:t})$,~\eqref{eq:potential-function}.
-Both of these require computing the filtered posterior $p(\theta \mid z_{0:t-1})$.
+In our non-Markovian model, this would imply sampling from the marginal dynamics $p_\phi(z_t \mid z_{0:t-1})$ in \eqref{eq:marginal_dynamics}, and evaluating the potential function $g_t(z_{0:t})$ in \eqref{eq:potential-function}.
+Both steps require computing the filtered posterior $p(\theta \mid z_{0:t-1})$.
 Fortunately, for models of the form

-the iterated batch importance sampling (IBIS) algorithm of \citet{chopin2002sequential} can be used to generate Monte Carlo samples $\{\theta^m_t\}_{m=1}^M \eqqcolon \theta^{1:M}_t$ that are approximately distributed according to $p(\theta \mid z_{0:t-1})$ at each time step using a specialized particle filtering procedure.
-We summarize the method in Algorithm~\ref{alg:ibis}.
+the iterated batch importance sampling (IBIS) algorithm of \citet{chopin2002sequential} can be used to generate weighted Monte Carlo samples $\{\theta^m_t\}_{m=1}^M \eqqcolon \theta^{1:M}_t$ that are approximately distributed according to $p(\theta \mid z_{0:t})$ at each time step using a specialized particle filtering procedure.
+We summarize a single step of the method in Algorithm~\ref{alg:ibis}.

-In Algorithm~\ref{alg:ibis}, $\mathcal{M}(W^{1:M})$ denotes multinomial sampling using the normalized weights $W^{1:M}$, and $K_t$ is a $p(\theta \mid z_{0:t})$-ergodic Markov chain Monte Carlo kernel.
-If the degeneracy criterion is met, IBIS employs a resample-move step~\citep[lines~\ref{ibis:resample}--\ref{ibis:replace} in Algorithm~\ref{alg:ibis}, see][]{gilks2001following} to rejuvenate particles using the Markov kernel $K_t$.
-A standard degeneracy measure, which we use in this work, is given by the effective sample size~(ESS)~\citep{liu1995blind} of the particle representation computed as $\textrm{ESS} = 1/\sum_{m=1}^M (W^m)^2$, corresponding roughly to the number of equivalent independent samples one would need to compute integrals with the same precision.
+In Algorithm~\ref{alg:ibis}, $\mathcal{M}(W^{1:M})$ denotes multinomial sampling using the normalized weights $W^{1:M}$, and $Q_t$ is a $p(\theta \mid z_{0:t})$-ergodic Markov chain Monte Carlo kernel.
+If a degeneracy criterion is met, IBIS employs a resample-move step~\citep[lines~\ref{ibis:resample}--\ref{ibis:replace} in Algorithm~\ref{alg:ibis}, see][]{gilks2001following} to rejuvenate particles using the Markov kernel $Q_t$.
+A standard degeneracy measure, which we use in this work, is given by the effective sample size~(ESS)~\citep{liu1995blind} of the particle representation computed as $\textrm{ESS} = 1/\sum_{m=1}^M (W^m)^2$.
+The ESS roughly corresponds to the number of equivalent independent samples one would need to compute integrals with the same precision.
 The resample-move step is then triggered if the ESS falls below a chosen fraction of the total particles $M$, taken to be $75\%$ in this work.
-Details on the choice of the Markov kernel $K_t$ are given in Appendix~\ref{sec:ibis_kernel}.
+Details on the choice of the Markov kernel $Q_t$ are given in Appendix~\ref{sec:ibis_kernel}.